zoranzhao/HCSim/README.md

+# HCSim
-#HOST-COMPILED MULTI-CORE SYSTEM SIMULATOR
+HOST-COMPILED MULTI-CORE SYSTEM SIMULATOR
 =========================================

-This is the release of the HCSim-1.0 simulator.
+This is the release of the HCSim-1.1 simulator.

 This folder contains abstract models of real-time operating systems (RTOS) and high-level multi-core processor models for full-system host-compiled simulation [1].